BitcoinQnA/bitcoin-wallet-guide/_pages/home.md

   7. Does the wallet offer [coin control](https://bitcoinprivacy.guide/segregate.html)?
   8. Does the wallet support [coinjoin](https://www.bitcoinqna.com/coinjoin)?

-Regardless of the type of wallet(s) you use, always ensure you have a physical [backup](https://jlopp.github.io/metal-bitcoin-storage-reviews/).
+Regardless of the type of wallet(s) you use, always ensure you have a physical seed [backup](https://jlopp.github.io/metal-bitcoin-storage-reviews/).

 ***